 - 1. One of the nurses from your operating room will speak to you and will transport you to the operating room.
 You will see a lot of equipment and other team members when you enter the operating room.
 Do not be alarmed.
 All the staff is there to make sure that you have a positive experience. - 2.
 You will be asked to move from your stretcher to another bed, called the operating room table.
 This room may be slightly chilly feeling and the nurse will provide you with a warm blanket. - 3.
 A blood pressure cuff will be placed on your arm.
-An EKG pad (used to monitor the heart during surgery will be placed on your back and an oxygen monitor will be placed on your finger.
+An EKG pad (used to monitor the heart during surgery) will be placed on your back and an oxygen monitor will be placed on your finger.
 A safety strap will placed across your legs above your knees.
 All of this is for your safety. - 4.
-If an IV is needed, either your nurse or anesthesiologist will start an IV in your hand if it has not already been done.
-Your anesthesiologist or nurse will give you fluids and medications through this IV. - 5.
+If an IV is needed, either your nurse or anesthesiologist will start an IV and give you fluids and medications through this IV. - 5.
 Your hand will be numbed at this time.
 Dr. Bear or his assistant use the smallest needles available and special techniques to minimize any discomfort.
 Once your hand is numb, a tight band called a tourniquet is inflated on your upper arm to prevent any bleeding.
 This is typically on for only a few minutes. - 6.
 When your surgery is over you will be moved from the operating room table to another bed and taken to the second stage outpatient recovery room.